chef/chef-web-docs/chef_master/source/config_rb_client.rst

    When ``show_download_progress`` is set to true this is the interval in seconds to write out download progress.
 Default value: ``10``

 ``ssl_ca_file``
    The file in which the OpenSSL key is saved.
-This setting is generated automatically by the chef-client and most users do not need to modify it.
+This setting is generated automatically by the Chef Infra Client and most users do not need to modify it.

 ``ssl_ca_path``
    The path to where the OpenSSL key is located.
-This setting is generated automatically by the chef-client and most users do not need to modify it.
+This setting is generated automatically by the Chef Infra Client and most users do not need to modify it.

 ``ssl_client_cert``
    The OpenSSL X.509 certificate used for mutual certificate validation.
-This setting is only necessary when mutual certificate validation is configured on the Chef server.
+This setting is only necessary when mutual certificate validation is configured on the Chef Infra Server.
 Default value: ``nil``.

 ``ssl_client_key``
    The OpenSSL X.509 key used for mutual certificate validation.
-This setting is only necessary when mutual certificate validation is configured on the Chef server.
+This setting is only necessary when mutual certificate validation is configured on the Chef Infra Server.
 Default value: ``nil``.

 ``ssl_verify_mode``
    Set the verify mode for HTTPS requests.

    * Use ``:verify_none`` to do no validation of SSL certificates.
-   * Use ``:verify_peer`` to do validation of all SSL certificates, including the Chef server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in the chef-client run.
+   * Use ``:verify_peer`` to do validation of all SSL certificates, including the Chef Infra Server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in the Chef Infra Client run.
 This is the recommended setting.

    Depending on how OpenSSL is configured, the ``ssl_ca_path`` may need to be specified.
 Default value: ``:verify_peer``.